 Is Vegetarian and Vegan Omega 3 Effective?

 The answer to this is a definitive yes!
 Until now, veggies have relied on plants like linseed (flaxseed) which offers alpha-linoleic acid (ALA).
 The body can convert this into the EPA it needs, but poorly.
 By taking an algae supplement, you get everything you need in a bioavailable form.

 Should I be looking for EPA or DHA?

 Both EPA (eicosapentaenoic acid) and DHA ((docosahexaenoic acid)) are forms of Omega 3 fatty acid.
 Both of them have valuable properties but which one you look for in particular will vary dependent on your age, gender, life situation and so forth.
 Both of these oils are worth including your diet via a wide source of naturally occurring food sources or sustainably produced and bio available supplementation.

 - Reducing inflammation

 - Infant Development

 - Dementia or Alzheimer’s

-How Much Vegetarian EPA and DHA Should I take Daily?
+How Much Vegetarian or Vegan EPA and DHA Should I take Daily?